 Any adverse action against an individual, or an individual's spouse, partner, or other person with a close personal relation, for: (a) making or supporting a claim of Discrimination or Harassment, (b) opposing any Discrimination or Harassment, (c) participating in the reporting, investigation, or resolution of alleged violation(s) under this policy, or (d) otherwise engaging in a protected activity under this policy or other associated University policies.
 Examples of Retaliation include intimidation, threats, coercion, or adverse employment or educational actions.
 Retaliation may be found even when an underlying report or complaint made in good faith was not substantiated.

 4.1 Prohibited Conduct

-All members of the Appalachian community are prohibited from engaging in Discrimination or Harassment or engaging in Retaliation. (“Prohibited Conduct”)
+All members of the Appalachian community are prohibited from engaging in Discrimination, Harassment, or Retaliation (collectively, "Prohibited Conduct").

 4.2.1 Reporting and Review of Prohibited Conduct

 Allegations of Prohibited Conduct should be reported as promptly as possible to the applicable administrative office as identified in Section 4.4.
 Allegations must be reviewed and processed by the applicable administrative office in accordance with this policy and administrative office procedures, as further referenced in Section 4.4.
 Allegations of Prohibited Conduct should be disclosed to an administrative office by submitting either an informal report or formal complaint: